 In the drawing below, a single carpark lane is shown.
 A lane refers to the physical lane in the carpark building.
 The lane can be long or short with few or many cars.
 That depends completely on the structure in the building.

+In this example we have a Lane with 76 spaces on each side.

-If a lane has 76 spaces on each side, then we can decide to split up the lane in four equal parts with 38 sensors in each part, and thereby have 4 lines in one lane.
+To obey the rules of maximum 50 sensors on a line and maximum 90 sensors on a generator, we decide to split up the lane in four equal parts with 38 sensors in each part, and thereby have 4 lines in one lane.

 The generators must be placed in a way that reduces unnecessary wire length.
 Extra wire increases the voltage drop and thereby reduces the number of sensors in the installation.
-Please refer to the section on 'calculation'.
+Please refer to the section 'calculation'.

-In this example the two generators are placed in the opposite ends of the lane and supply line 1.1-1.2 and 1.3-1.4, respectively.
-In total, each generator supplies 238=76 sensors.
+In this example the two generators are placed in the opposite ends of the lane and supply lines 1.1-1.2 and 1.3-1.4, respectively.
+In total, each generator supplies 2\38=76 sensors.